sharetribe/flex-docs/src/docs/howto-payments/set-up-and-use-stripe/index.md

    and
    [bank account format](https://stripe.com/docs/connect/payouts#formats).

-2. Add new translation keys to translation file you are using (e.g.
+2. Add new microcopy keys to the microcopy file you are using (e.g.
    `translations/en.json`).
 Add at least `PayoutDetailsForm.countryNames.COUNTRYCODE` and
    `PayoutDetailsForm.companyTaxIdLabel.COUNTRYCODE` keys but there